Aden: British administration 1839–1967

 In 1609 The Ascension was the first English ship to visit Aden, before sailing on to Mocha during the fourth voyage of the East India Company.

 British interests in Aden began in 1796 with Napoleon's invasion of Egypt, after which a British fleet docked at Aden for several months at the invitation of the sultan.
 The French were defeated in Egypt in 1801, and their privateers were tracked down over the subsequent decade.
 By 1800, Aden was a small village with a population of 600 Arabs, Somalis, Jews, and Indians—housed for the most part in huts of reed matting erected among ruins recalling a vanished era of wealth and prosperity.
 As there was little British trade in the Red Sea, most British politicians until the 1830s had no further interest in the area beyond the suppression of piracy.
 However, a small number of government officials and the East India Company officials thought that a British base in the area was necessary to prevent another French advance through Egypt or Russian expansion through Persia.
 The emergence of Muhammad Ali of Egypt as a strong local ruler only increased their concerns.
 The governor of Bombay from 1834 to 1838, Sir Robert Grant, was one of those who believed that India could only be protected by preemptively seizing "places of strength" to protect the Indian Ocean.

 The Red Sea increased in importance after the steamship Hugh Lindsay sailed from Bombay to the Suez isthmus in 1830, stopping at Aden with the sultan's consent to resupply with coal.
 Although cargo was still carried around the Cape of Good Hope in sailing ships, a steam route to the Suez could provide a much quicker option for transporting officials and important communications.
 Grant felt that armed ships steaming regularly between Bombay and Suez would help secure British interests in the region and did all he could to progress his vision.
 After lengthy negotiations due to the costs of investing in the new technology, the government agreed to pay half the costs for six voyages per year and the East India Company board approved the purchase of two new steamers in 1837.
-Grant immediately announced that monthly voyages to Suez would take place, despite the fact that no secure coaling station had been found.
+Grant immediately announced that monthly voyages to Suez would take place, despite the fact that no secure coal supplying station had been found.
+The British first stationed a coal depot on the island of Socotra in 1834.
+However, due to the lack of suitable infrastructure there, they quickly lost interest in Socotra and turned towards Aden instead.